Greece Moments Greece Moments

 Lesvos petrified forest sigri lesbos

-A petrified root in the shape of an octopus
+A fossilized root shaped like an octopus

 Lesvos sigri village lesbos

-The seaside village of Sigri
+The coastal village of Sigri

 Lesvos petrified forest sigri lesbos wooden trunk

-View of Sigri and Nissiopi from the petrified forest
+View of Sigri and Nissiopi from the Petrified Forest

-#6 Bali feeling in Skala Eresou
+#6 Bali Vibes in Skala Eresou

 Lesvos skala eresou sunset lesbos parasol